Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

 At times, none of the studies included in an evidence synthesis match the relevant target population for decision-making.
 In these cases, the shared (conditional) effect modifier assumption\cite{jansen2012meta, cooper2009addressing, dias2013evidencedos, dias2011nice, jansen2012network} is invoked to transport relative effect estimates for the active-active treatment comparison to any given target population.\cite{phillippo2018methods, phillippo2016nice, phillippo2020multilevel, phillippo2020assessing} This assumption implies that active treatments have the same set of (conditional) effect measure modifiers with respect to the common comparator, and that treatment-covariate interactions are identical for both treatments.
-This allows conditional effect measure modifiers to cancel out and conditional treatment effects for the active-active comparison to be applicable to any target population (given covariate adjustment, the conditional effect is constant across populations).
+This allows (conditional) effect measure modifiers to cancel out and conditional treatment effects for the active-active comparison to be applicable to any target population (given covariate adjustment, the conditional effect is constant across populations).

 As currently conceptualized, and contrary to prior assertions,\cite{remiro2021methods} the shared (conditional) effect modifier assumption does not necessarily allow for transporting marginal effects across populations.
-Consider the scenario in the simulation study in this article.
+Consider the ``treatment effect homogeneity'' setting with the logistic outcome model in the simulation study in this article.
 Even though the true conditional log odds ratio for the active-active treatment comparison is constant (zero) across all subjects in both studies, the true marginal log odds ratio differs between $S=1$ and $S=2$.